A Few of my FAVORITE Things to do in Rothenburg Germany

 Nightwatchman Tour

 The Market Square is also the spot to meet up with the nightly Nightwatchman tour.
-If you need ANY justification at all for spending the night in Rothenburg, this is it.
-The tour isn’t overly long, but it is fun, interesting, engaging and worth every cent.
+If you need ANY justification for spending the night in Rothenburg, this is it.
+The tour isn’t overly long, but it is fun, interesting, engaging, and worth every cent.
 Take the tour in English or German.

 St Jakobskirche